catchorg/Catch2/docs/limitations.md

 Catch2 keeps test execution in one process strictly serial, and there are no plans to change this.
-If you find yourself with a test suite that takes too long to run and yo uwant to make it parallel, you have to run multiple processes side by side.
+If you find yourself with a test suite that takes too long to run and you want to make it parallel, you have to run multiple processes side by side.

 There are 2 basic ways to do that,